-- Drafting numerous supply agreements for clients in various industries, including food products, packaging, manufacturing, and automotive.
+- Drafting numerous supply agreements for clients in various industries, including food products, packaging, manufacturing, robotics, and automotive.

 While in law school, Patrick served as a judicial intern for both Justice Patrick Crooks of the Supreme Court of Wisconsin and Chief Judge Richard Brown of the Wisconsin Court of Appeals, where he performed research in several areas of civil and criminal law and wrote draft opinions and bench memoranda.

 - William and Mary School of Law (J.D., 2013)

 - William & Mary Business Law Review (Executive Editor)

 - College of William and Mary - Mason School of Business (M.B.A., 2013)